pcraster/performance_analyst/Documentation/Installation.rst

 Installation
 ************

 The PerformanceAnalyst is distributed as an egg-file.
-Installation of this file makes sure all required dependencies (eg: `Matplotlib <http://matplotlib.sourceforge.net/>`_) are met.
 The `easy_install command <http://pypi.python.org/pypi/setuptools>`_ can be used to install the egg-file like this:

 .. highlight:: bash